What is Shape GB?

 Phase 1 of Shape GB measured boys and girls aged 4-17 across the country during 2010 using 3D Body Imaging Scanners.
 The data gathered has provided a more sophisticated means of measuring and analysing children’s body measurements and has identified the differences in height and body shape between children of different ages.

-Phase 2, also sponsored by the six retailers, involves manual measurement of babies and toddlers aged 0-4, the results of which will be available in Autumn 2016.
-This website provides both information about the project and also allows parents to book their children in to be scanned in future projects.
+Phase 2, also sponsored by the six retailers, involves manual measurement of babies and toddlers aged 0-4, the results of which are available.
+This website provides information about the project.